 Accreditation Review – Formal process for examining a proposed CPE center’s or ACPE accredited center’s compliance with ACPE standards and procedures and for taking action on the accreditation of the center and/or its CPE program(s).

-Accredited Member – Status granted to an ACPE center authorizing it to conduct programs of CPE Level I/Level II and/or Supervisory CPE.
+Accredited Member – Status granted to an ACPE center authorizing it to conduct programs of CPE Level I/Level II and/or Certified Educator CPE.

-Accredited Program – Type of program (CPE Level I/Level II or Supervisory CPE) the center is accredited to provide.
+Accredited Program – Type of program (CPE Level I/Level II or Certified Educator CPE) the center is accredited to provide.

 Admission – acceptance of an applicant into a designated CPE program.